 Solving the Encryption Conundrum in Financial Services

 Encryption has gone mainstream.
-Just last year, WhatsApp announced that it would encrypt all users’ communications.
-Viber and Facebook soon followed suit.
-In one fell swoop, these three companies shifted the user base of strong encryption from what most believed to be whistle-blowers and journalists to almost three billion people worldwide.
+In 2016, WhatsApp announced that it would encrypt all users’ communications.
+While Apple stood their ground on encryption against the FBI.
+In one fell swoop, these two companies shifted the user base of strong encryption from what most believed to be whistleblowers and journalists to almost three billion people worldwide.

 Meanwhile, government bodies are busy endeavoring to weaken strong encryption in the interest of national security as technology companies, opposed to such a precedent, are arguing that the privacy and the security of millions of innocent citizens would be at risk.